PreciselyData/cloudnative-geocoding/docker/geocoding/README.md

    * [Docker Engine](https://docs.docker.com/engine/install/)

 The image can be pushed to and stored in a cloud registry.
 Depending on the registry you publish to, determines the tool that you need to install.
 The Docker CLI is included in the Docker install, so a separate tool is not required for publishing images to Docker Hub.
-   * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) - for publishing to Amazon ECR.
+   * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) - for publishing to Amazon Elastic Container Registry (ECR).
-   * [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) - for publishing to Google GCR.
+   * [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) - for publishing to Google Container Registry (GCR).
-   * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) - for publishing to Microsoft ACR.
+   * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) - for publishing to Microsoft Azure Container Registry (ACR).

  ### Download the SDK & data
    * Spectrum Operational Addressing SDK (OAS) distribution - For information about OAS, see the [Precisely Support](https://support.precisely.com/) site and the [Operational Addressing SDK Developer Guide](https://docs.precisely.com/docs/sftw/ggs/5.0/en/webhelp/index.html#GlobalGeocodingGuide/source/LandingPageForHelp_GGS.html) documentation.